Active & Former Judges – Statistics

 Staff Inquiries and Preliminary Investigations

-In 2022, the commission ordered 6 staff inquiries and 114 preliminary investigations.
+In 2023, the commission ordered 153 preliminary investigations.

 Formal Proceedings

-At the beginning of 2022, there was one formal proceedings pending before the commission, which concluded in 2022.
-The commission instituted one formal proceedings in 2022, which remained pending before the commission.
+At the beginning of 2023, there was one formal proceeding pending before the commission, which remained pending.

 Formal Proceedings